Social Enterprise Strategy

 Social procurement - video example

-One of the strategy initiatives is to develop a social procurement framework to help increase the opportunities for social enterprises to supply goods and services to government.
-The video below outlines an example of social procurement by the Level Crossing Removal Authority which purchased printing services from Nadrasca, a social enterprise based in Nunawading.
+A key initiative from the strategy is to develop a social procurement framework to help increase opportunities for social enterprises to supply goods and services to government.
+The video below outlines an example of social procurement by the Level Crossing Removal Authority, which purchased printing services from Nadrasca - a social enterprise based in Nunawading.